 Dell’s Direct Sales and Supply Chain Strategy

 Nowadays, it seems as if Dell has somewhat abandoned that strategy altogether with respect to offering customised PCs as those options are no longer as vital as they once were.
 However, that doesn’t mean that Dell’s strategy is any less important in today’s marketplace.
 In fact, there are several companies that can run a variation of Dell’s approach.

-An Example of a Push-Pull Strategy
+An Example of a Push and Pull Supply Chain Strategy

 However, companies running a push-pull strategy don’t tend to let customers choose just any option.
 Instead, they control the options that are provided to customers so as to minimise lead times on delivery.
 In essence, the approach is to “push” customers to choose specific options.
 Once those options are chosen, the customer’s order “pulls” demand through the company’s supply chain.

-Another benefit of the strategy is that the nomenclature for the product being purchased is directly tied into the options chosen by a given customer.
+Another benefit of the strategy is that the nomenclature for the product being purchased is directly tied to the options chosen by a given customer.
 For instance, the first few numbers and or letters of the core product are fixed while the individual options that follow are not.

 So, in this case, the Excelsior “body” is waiting to be finished with the customer-specific options.
 The list of options that follow (Option 1, 2, 3 and 4) allow the customer to choose a customised solution with minimal delivery times.
 For the sake of simplicity, we’ve kept the options fairly straightforward.
 However, it’s not uncommon for companies to have a long list of options.

 However, the company has all these options ready the moment the customer places the order because they have a demand history to call upon.
 In this case, the company has manufactured most of the finished good and is simply waiting for customers to place orders.
-When those customers order, they get the options they want and an immediate delivery.
+When those customers order, they get the options they want and immediate delivery.

-In order for the strategy to work, the company must manufacturer or hold the core product on its shelf.
-Or, at the very least, it must have enough to quickly assembly the core product in order to maintain the time-critical delivery for the customer.
+In order for the strategy to work, the company must manufacture or hold the core product on its shelf.
+Or, at the very least, it must have enough to quickly assemble the core product in order to maintain the time-critical delivery for the customer.
 In many ways, it’s as if the company pre-assembles a vast majority of the finished good and then waits for the customer to place their specific order.

 This might include selling through distribution or retail channels by offering those channels discounts, stocking deals and or rebates in order to incentivise sales.
-They then see the pull strategy as being separate and focused entirely on the end-user
+They then see the pull strategy as being separate and focused entirely on the end-user.

 Dell’s strategy is unique in that it uses the savings accrued by avoiding distribution to offer unbeatable prices to the everyday consumer.
-It focuses direct on the end-user by bypassing those aforementioned sales channels and then passes on those savings with lower prices.
+It focuses directly on the end-user by bypassing those aforementioned sales channels and then passes on those savings with lower prices.

 However, Dell also understands the benefit that those distribution sales channels provide in terms of technical support and warranties.
 So, it offers those same services to its end-user customers and at a much lower cost than what those distribution channels could offer.